What is a Butterfly Valve?

 The fluid flow is controlled by rotating the valve disc in a butterfly valve, whose structure is relatively simple.
 In the closed position, the disc obstructs the valve bore.
 The open position is perpendicular to the flow direction to permit passage.

 Typically, butterfly valves allow for bidirectional flow and shutoff.
 Yet, as they are not full-bore, they cannot be employed for pigging or swabbing.
-Both the internal and external surfaces area of the body are coated with an epoxy particle coating.
+The body’s internal and external surface areas are coated with an epoxy particle coating.
 Depending on the technical specifications and application-specific requirements, the valves are typically operated by handwheels, gears, actuators, or a combination thereof.

 Butterfly Valve Size